Veridise/veridise-docs/saas/guide/choose_organization.md

 An organization represents a dedicated workspace for a group of users.
 It provides a structured environment where members can manage their projects, tasks, and audits.
 :::

 After logging in, you will be taken to a page that displays all the organizations you have access to.
-By selecting one of them, you will be redirected to the home page.
-Please note that if you belong to only one organization, you will be taken directly to the home page.
+By selecting one of them, you will be redirected to the organization home page.
+Please note that if you belong to only one organization, you will be taken directly to the organization home page.
 You can also log out from this page.

 ![image](../screenshots/choose_organization.png)